-- 650. Educational leave may be granted for the purpose of educational or vocational training in a field related to the employee's current position and any training to which a veteran is entitled pursuant to the laws of the United States or the State of California. - 651.
+- 661. Educational leave may be granted for the purpose of educational or vocational training in a field related to the employee's current position and any training to which a veteran is entitled pursuant to the laws of the United States or the State of California. - 662.
 Educational leave may be approved for appointees for a period of up to one (1) year.
-Requests for educational leave of longer than one year must be renewed each year. - 652.
-An employee on educational leave shall not accept other employment without approval of the appointing officer except for employment in vacant positions with the City and County during school vacations. - 653.
-As soon as records are available, the employee shall periodically present to the appointing officer a record of completed educational work.
+Requests for educational leave of longer than one year must be renewed each year. - 663.
+An employee on educational leave shall not accept other employment without approval of the appointing officer except for employment in vacant positions with the City and County during school vacations. - As soon as records are available, the employee shall periodically present to the appointing officer a record of completed educational work.

-E. 20/20 WORK TRAINING PROGRAM
+E. WORK TRAINING PROGRAM

-654. Employees under permanent civil service appointment, upon application, may be assigned with pay, not to exceed twenty (20) hours in any one (1) week, to attend classes during regular working hours in educational institutions approved by the Human Resources Director subject to the availability of funds for replacement is required subject to the following:
+665. Employees in permanent civil service appointment may be approved with pay to attend accredited educational institutions for up to eight (8) hours in any one (1) week, to attend classes during regular working hours.
+Participants in the Work Training Program must attend an accredited educational institution approved by the Human Resources Director.
+Subject to the availability of funds, the following is required: